-No Ancillary Service contracts for Spinning Reserve or Load Following is assumed for the purposes of this study.
+No Ancillary Service contracts for Spinning Reserve or Load Following are assumed for the purposes of this study, apart from the contracts for interruptible load mentioned in the previous section.

 4.5.6.
 Value of reserve shortage

 Clause 3.10.2 (d) of the Market Rules states that the SR requirement may be relaxed if: